Frequently Asked Questions

 What are the eligibility requirements for a 10-year Golden Visa in the UAE?

-If co-owned with a partner, your share must be at least AED 2 million.
+- Partner Ownership: If co-owning with a non-spouse partner, your individual share must represent at least AED 2 million of the property’s value.

-The name on the Title Deed must match your passport exactly.
+- Name Accuracy: The name on the Title Deed or Oqood must match your passport exactly.

 You can also consult with Prosper experts to help you navigate your application in a seamless manner.